dmakhazen/dmakhazen/README.md

 ### Hi!

 I am passionate about working with data and conducting research.
-My experience includes analyzing tabular data, hypothesis testing, and creating ML models.
+I have hands-on experience with Python, Pandas, Matplotlib, Scipy, Sklearn, and other tools.
 I strive for professional growth and aim to contribute to the evolving ML community.

 Here are a few highlights of my experience:
 🔍 Analyzing tabular data